Zoë Tayler Deibel, Doctoral Intern, MA

 ABOUT

-I never leave home without my emotional support water bottle and iced coffee.
+On a personal note, I never leave home without my emotional support water bottle and iced coffee.
 When I am not studying or in session, you’ll find me hanging out with my cats & Fiancé, listening to Taylor Swift, or unwinding with reality TV (when time allows!).